-The location of the 60% mark would be dependent on the length of the whole line (100%).
-If the space between 0 and 100% was 30cm than the 60% mark would be 30 x 60% = 18cm.
-If the line was 40cm long the 60% mark would be at 24cm.
-Useful strategies to find a percentage mark are to use 10% as a unit, or find the unit rate, that is what 1% is.
-10% is found easily by dividing the length by ten and the unit rate is found by dividing the same length by 100.
+The location of the 60% mark is dependent on the length of the whole line (100%).
+If the space between 0 and 100% is 30cm than the 60% mark is at 18cm (30 x 60 = 18).
+If the line is 40cm long the 60% mark is at 24cm.
+Useful strategies to find a percentage mark are to use 10% as a unit, or find the unit rate (i.e. what 1% is).
+10% is found easily by dividing the length by ten and the unit rate is found by dividing the length by 100.

 This unit is targeted at Level 4 so students are expected to have experience at Level 3 including:

 - Creating tables and graphs for simple relations